mrdominguez/parallel-ssh-scp/README.md

 	 -timestamp : Display timestamp
 	 -s : Space-separated list of hostnames (brace expansion supported) -f : File containing hostnames (one per line)
-	 Set tcount or ttime to 0 to disable throttling
+	 Set -tcount or -ttime to 0 to disable throttling
 	 Use envoriment variables $SSH_USER and $SSH_PASS to pass credentials Enable -multiauth along with -tolocal when <source_path> uses brace expasion Encase <command> in quotes (single argument)